clawpack/doc/doc/installing_pip.rst

 `$HOME/clawpack_src/clawpack-v5.5.0`, or the top installation directory can be changed by modifying the `--src` target.

-See :ref:`clawpack_components` for a list of what's included in this top level.
+See :ref:`clawpack_components` for a list of what's included in this top level directory.

 The `--user` flag is necessary if you are installing on a shared computer where you do not have root access.
 If you do have root access and want it to be available to all users, you can omit this flag.
 See notes below for more information.

+The `-e` flag makes it an "editable" install, leaving the source code in place and allowing you to modify it if desired.

 In order to use the Fortran codes within Clawpack (`classic`, `amrclaw`, or `geoclaw`), you should then set the environment